-Sr. Particulars Amount Percentage of net

-No. (Rs in Lakhs) Issue

-1. Working Capital Requirements 227.40 100.00

-While we intend to utilise the Issue Proceeds in the manner provided above, in the event of a surplus, we will use such surplus towards general corporate purposes including meeting future growth requirements.
-In case of variations in the actual utilisation of funds earmarked for the purposes set forth above, increased fund requirements for a particular purpose may be financed by surplus funds, if any, available in respect of the other purposes for which funds are being raised in this Issue.
+Sr. No. Particulars Amount (Rs in Lakhs) Percentage of net Issue 1.
+Working Capital Requirements 227.40 100.00 forth above, increased fund requirements for a particular purpose may be financed by surplus funds, if any, available in respect of the other purposes for which funds are being raised in this Issue.
 In the event of any shortfall in the Net Proceeds, we may explore a range of options including utilising our internal accruals and seeking additional debt from existing and future lenders.